nunchistudio/blacksmith/documentation/guides/load/actions.md

 action and that will be sent by the scheduler.
 Blacksmith needs 'Context', 'Data', and 'SentAt' keys to ensure consistency across events.

+The 'Version' key allows schema versioning, following best practices for production.
+More details in the next guide.
 */
 type MyAction struct {
+  Version string     `json:"version,omitempty"`
   Context *MyContext `json:"context"`
   Data    *User      `json:"data"`
   SentAt  *time.Time `json:"sent_at"`